Day of Remediation-Math

 The Day of Remediation-Math is a daylong class designed to help participants acquire rapid and reflexive recall of the times tables.
-Having such a command of the times tables is an essential component of the “basic number sense” persons need to learn arithmetic, algebra, trigonometry, etc., so that they can achieve high scores on the math screening assessments that are used by academic institutions and employers everywhere.
+Having such proficiency is an essential component of the basic "numbers sense" people need to learn arithmetic, algebra, trigonometry, etc.

-Participants spend the day focusing on related groups of times tables: taking timed quizzes, doing timed drills, playing Multiplication BINGO, and working on related mathematics exercises that reinforce the memory work.
-(Cognitive psychologists call this elaborative rehearsal.)
-They not only learn certain invaluable math skills that have long eluded them (e.g., long division, reducing fractions to lowest terms, multiplying fractions with cross-cancelling); they also learn how important it is to construct and maintain a strong knowledge base of math facts and algorithms which is readily-retrievable from long-term memory and how much can be achieved with focused practice.
+At the end of the Day, participants have not only learned certain invaluable math skills that have long eluded them (e.g., long division, reducing fractions to lowest terms, multiplying fractions with cross-cancelling, etc.); they have also learned how important it is to construct and maintain a strong knowledge base of math facts and algorithms that is readily retrievable from long-term memory and how much can be achieved with focused practice.